szamotula/gcp-min-permission-solver/README.md

 # gcp-min-permission-solver

-This is a tool to help you find the minimum permissions required to perform a task in GCP.
+This script finds the minimum permissions required to perform a task in GCP.
 Given a GCP cloud function it will find the minimum set of permissions required for that cloud function to succeed.

 ## Motivation